 AAP NYC offers a full roster of classes enriched by New York City's unique artistic, historical, and cultural resources and by AAP's extensive alumni network of noted metropolitan professionals, who frequently teach and serve as guest critics and mentors.

 Study at AAP NYC is an option for bachelor of architecture (B.Arch.), bachelor of fine arts (B.F.A.), master of regional planning (M.R.P.), and master of landscape (M.L.A.) students, and mandatory for professional master of architecture (M.Arch.) and post-professional master of science in advanced architectural design (M.S.
 AAD) students.

 Urban Workshop and Urban Design Studio

 The semester at AAP NYC offers master of regional planning (M.R.P.), undergraduate urban and regional studies (B.S.
 URS), and master of landscape architecture (M.L.A.) students the opportunity to explore planning issues in the dynamic urban context of New York City, and to apply their learning and ideas to specific projects and sites.
 Academically, the semester is composed of an urban design studio, an urban planning workshop, a professional colloquium, and an elective.
-The AAP NYC planning program is offered in the fall for students in their second year of graduate study, or third or fourth year of undergraduate study, through a competitive application process.
+The AAP NYC planning program is offered in the fall for students in their second year of graduate study, or fourth year of undergraduate study, through a competitive application process.